Head of State: President Cyril Ramaphosa

 Bilateral engagements between parliamentary officials, remote/ virtual, 29 September 2020 - ongoing

 CPA UK and the Core Business Support Division at the Parliament of South Africa have facilitated a series of engagements between clerks, managers, IT staff, engagement officers, and other parliamentary staff from both legislatures to share experience and good practice across participants' workstreams, ranging from public outreach to external communications.
-Details on the latest instalment, a virtual discussion on public participation and outreach on 15 February 2021, are available here.
+Details on the virtual discussion on public participation and outreach on 15 February 2021 are available here.
+HR strategy and organisational restructuring were discussed on 13 September 2021; see the news page for details.

 CPA UK visit to South Africa to discuss good parliamentary practice, Cape Town, 11-13 November 2019